 Creating a control field earns you 1,250 AP, and awards your faction an amount of mind units according to the estimated population found under that field.
 Note that the estimated population is not exact; fielding bodies of water can still net a fair number of MU.
 Mind units stack, so nesting control fields allows you to gain MU from the same population multiple times.

 A control field is destroyed when any of its three anchor portals drops its links due to enemy attacks or decay.
-As a portal’s resonators lose energy, the control fields attached to it start to take on a “tattered” appearance, and the effect is more pronounced the closer you are to that portal.
+As a portal’s resonators lose energy, the control fields attached to it begin to manifest an orange interference pattern.
+The effect becomes more pronounced the closer you are to the weakened anchor.
 If you see this in a friendly control field, you may want to shore up that portal to keep the field up; conversely, if it is an enemy field, that’s the anchor that will probably be easiest to attack to take down the field.